 This is a whopping 78 scenario set in total, and with the AIW and OW scenario sets, we’re now at a total of 402 boargame conversions by Alan (with the missing Arracourt scenarios now added).

 Alan R. Arvold, ladies and gentlemen!
-We applaud you.
+We salute you.